TomasAnderegg/CHAR/README.md

 # End-to-End Planning for Autonomous Driving
-### CS-503 Visual Intelligence — EPFL, Spring 2026
+### CIVIL-459 Deep Learning for Autonomous Vehicles  — EPFL, Spring 2026
 **Tomas Garate Anderegg · Jules Streit**

 ---

 ## Overview

-This repository contains our implementation of an end-to-end deep learning planner for autonomous driving, developed as part of the CS-503 Visual Intelligence course at EPFL.
+This repository contains our implementation of an end-to-end deep learning planner for autonomous driving, developed as part of the CIVIL-459 Deep Learning for Autonomous Vehicles course at EPFL.
 The goal is to predict future vehicle trajectories directly from raw sensor inputs, without relying on a hand-engineered modular pipeline.

 We use a curated subset of the **nuPlan** dataset, the world's first large-scale planning benchmark for autonomous vehicles.
-The model takes as input camera images, driving commands, and vehicle motion history, and outputs a sequence of future waypoints evaluated via **Average Displacement Error (ADE)**.
+The model takes as input camera images, driving commands, vehicle motion history and outputs a sequence of future waypoints evaluated via **Average Displacement Error (ADE)**.

 The project is structured into **three progressive milestones**, each available on its own branch: